ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 in unordered structures (records, import and export lists and sublists, derivation and default clauses).

-This change aims to improve code readability and maintainability by allowing more flexibility in formatting unordered structures (records, import and export lists and sublists, derivation and default clauses).
+This change aims to improve code readability and maintainability by allowing more flexibility in formatting all unordered structures (records, import and export lists and sublists, derivation and default clauses, fixity and fundeps declaration).

 This is particularly helpful in scenarios involving version control, code reviews, and automated code generation.